I Want To...

 Summer Internship Program

-Overall, you can expect an experience similar to that of a first-year graduate student who does a three-month rotation in a laboratory or out in the community to become acquainted with the project, techniques, and people working in that area.
-Before arrival each intern receives several papers related to their specific research project.
-The goal of the project and its relationship to other work in the area will be discussed, and you will be instructed in the techniques necessary to conduct the research.
-As each technique is mastered, the responsibilities for seeing the procedure through will rest increasingly with you.
-Besides daily interactions with others at the project site, most groups have a more formal meeting once or twice a week to discuss research problems, and progress and developments reported in the literature.
-While the style and character of each research site varies considerably, all are composed of very dedicated and hardworking individuals who are more than willing to help others who are similarly committed to learning.
-The program concludes with a poster session by the interns describing their projects.
+Overall, SIP students can expect an experience similar to that of a first-year graduate student who does a three-month rotation in a laboratory (or out in the community) in order to become acquainted with a research project, investigative techniques, and fellow researchers working on that topic.
+Before arrival, each SIP intern receives several papers related to their specific research project.
+The goal of the project and its relationship to other work in the area will be discussed.
+Participants also receive training in the techniques necessary to conduct their research activity.
+The projects that SIP students take on provide students a sense of ownership of their work.
+Besides daily interactions with others at the lab or project site, most teams have a more formal meeting once or twice a week to discuss research problems, work progress and developments reported in the scientific literature.
+While the focus of each research site varies, all are composed of highly dedicated mentors who are fully devoted to the professional development, advancement and success of our SIP scholars.

 This summer internship program requires a full-time commitment.
-Interns should be prepared for long days and short weekends.
 It is not permissible to take academic classes or hold other employment during the internship.
-There are no vacations during the program.
+Students are required to participate for the full period of the program.